 To learn more, visit the IBM Watson Booth 1003 at HIMMS 2017.

 About MaxQ AI

 MaxQ AI utilizes advanced cognitive analytics and artificial intelligence to deliver real-time decision support tools to improve clinical outcomes in acute medical scenarios.
 The foundation of clinical discovery and value creation lies in the deep clinical understanding of how to utilize the right data (electronic medical record, medical imaging, and genomic data).
-The MaxQ AI team of artificial intelligence, machine learning, deep learning and algorithmic experts along with its medical and science advisory boards are achieving breakthroughs in standards of cost and care.
+The MaxQ AI team of artificial intelligence, machine learning, deep learning, and algorithmic experts along with its medical and scientific advisory boards are achieving breakthroughs in standards of cost and care.
 To learn more, please visit www.maxq.ai.
-Join the conversation at #MaxQAI and follow us on twitter at @maximumqai.

 About IBM Watson Health